xuleimath/website/docs/explainers/proof-system/proof-system-sequence-diagram.md

 - The Prover constructs the DEEP polynomials using the `taps`:
   - Denoting the `taps` of $P_i$ at $z$ as $(x_1,P_i(x_1)),\ldots,(x_n,P_i(x_n))$, the Prover constructs the DEEP polynomial $P'_i(x)=\frac{P_i(x)-\overline{P_i}(x)}{(x-x_1)\ldots(x-x_n)}$ where $\overline{P_i}(x)$ is the polynomial formed by interpolating the taps of $P_i$.
 The Prover computes $P'_i$, runs an iNTT on the result, and sends the coefficients of $P'_i$ to the Verifier.
 Using this technique, the Prover constructs and sends a DEEP polynomial for each $P_i$ and each $v_i$.
 - At this point, the claim of trace validity has been reduced to the claim that each of the DEEP polynomials is actually a low-degree polynomial.
 To conclude the proof, the Prover mixes the DEEP polynomials into the `FRI Polynomial` using a `DEEP mixing parameter` and use the FRI protocol to show that the `FRI Polynomial` is a low-degree polynomial.
+### Phase 4: The FRI Protocol
+- We omit the details of the FRI Protocol for brevity.

 Thanks for reading!
 If you have questions or feedback, we'd love to hear from you on Discord or Twitter.